germany insider facts

 King Ludwig II of Bavaria, who is often attributed as the "mad", "eccentric", "swan" or "fairy-tale" king, had his dream palace built in Gothic Revival style on a rocky ridge not far from Hohenschwangau.

 Literally translated Neuschwanstein means "new swan stone".
 The swan was the heraldic animal of the counts of Schwangau, and it is the Christian symbol of purity.
-Ludwig II was fascinated by the medieval legends in Richard Wagner's operas, the swan knight Lohengrin, Parsifal and Tannhäuser.
-In fact, motifs from Wagner operas can be seen in paintings and murals in the rooms of the castle.
+Originally called "Neue Burg Hohenschwangau", the castle was named Neuschwanstein after Ludwig's death.

 History of Neuschwanstein Castle